davidrosenberg/mlcourse/course-faq.md

 With data science becoming so popular, this level of mastery is getting pretty common.

-This course, and the Masters in Data Science curriculum more generally, is really aimed at getting people much further past this level, deeper into that last 20% of success.
+This course is really aimed at getting people much further past this level, deeper into that last 20% of success.
 You're right, that 80% of the time, possibly even 95% of the time, you can do just fine without perfectly understanding the details of how/why things work.